Contributors Dropdown icon

 2. Examine strategies that will help meet the business goals

-Usually, most digital marketing expenses primarily focus on brand building, generating leads, and navigating sales.
+Usually, most marketing budgets primarily focus on brand building, generating leads, and navigating sales.
 For each of these, different goals and metrics capture actual performance.

 For example, branding performance can be measured by social engagement, followers on social media, or even longer-term measures like net promoter score.
 Lead generation may be measured by the number of account signups or people subscribing to your email newsletter.
 Similarly, sales can be captured by total purchases, average order value, etc.

-These three measurement strategies can affect how you perceive the ideal spending for regular marketing activities.
+These three measurement strategies can affect how you perceive the ideal marketing spend for regular marketing activities.

 For example, if your organization requires marketing to generate immediate and measurable short-term results, you should allocate more budget to lead and sales generation tactics.
 However, if it’s a well-established company and you’re required to now work on strengthening the brand position against primarily generating sales, you can allocate more funds for brand building.